NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: NewsInterview: An Interview Game

-Finally, based on the assessed persuasion level (1--5) of the conversation, we implement \textsf{getItemsToReturn}.
+\paragraph{Source and Interviewer Responses} Based on the assessed persuasion level (1--5) of the conversation, we implement \texttt{getItemsToReturn}.
 This function takes in all relevant information items and randomly draws from a Beta distribution to determine what percentage of relevant information items to return.
-We choose 5 different parameterizations per persona, each corresponding to a different persuasion level.
+We choose five different parameterizations per persona, each corresponding to a different persuasion level.
 As can be seen in Figure \ref{fig:splash_image}, we choose these parameterizations such that the more persuaded a source is, the more left-skewed the distribution is.
-Each persona has a slightly different parameterization, reflecting that some personas need less persuasion (e.g. ``Dominant'') while others do not drastically change how much information they return even with more persuasion (e.g. poor explainer).
-See Figure \ref{fig:beta_distributions} in the Appendix for the Beta distributions for each source.
+Each persona has a slightly different parameterization, reflecting that some personas need less persuasion (e.g., ``Dominant'') while others do not drastically change how much information they return even with more persuasion (e.g., poor explainer).
+See Figures \ref{fig:beta_distributions_a} and \ref{fig:beta_distributions_b} in App. for the Beta distributions for each source.

-\paragraph{Source and Interviewer Responses} To implement the conversational components of our game, we stick with a minimalist setup, as LLMs have been well-observed to be proficient at basic dialogue given sufficient structure \cite{ou2024dialogbench}.
-For \textsf{Source}, we provide the source with the information items to return, a description of its persona, and its prior assessed comfort/persuasion level.
-For \textsf{Interviewer}, we implement a prompting-based setup and leave more involved designs for future.